The Civil War in France: Publication

 On the fifth anniversary of the fall of the Paris Commune, the German edition of the pamphlet was reissued, with Engels making certain minor corrections to the translation.
 The second edition was also published in Leipzig by Genossenschaftsbuchdruckerei.

 In 1891, on the 20th anniversary of the Paris Commune, Engels put together a new edition of the work.
 He wrote an introduction emphasising the historical significance of the experience of the Paris Commune, its theoretical generalization by Marx in "The Civil War in France" and providing additional information on the activities of the Communards from among the Blanquists and Proudhonists.
-Engels also decided to include earlier material by Marx made for the International, providing additional historical background to the Commune from Marx's account of the Franco-Prussian War.
+Engels also included earlier material by Marx made for the International, providing additional historical background to the Commune from Marx's account of the Franco-Prussian War.

 Theoretical consequences

 For Marx, the history of the Paris Commune caused him to reassess the significance of some of his own earlier writings.
-In a later preface to the Communist Manifesto, Marx would write that "no special stress is laid on the revolutionary measures proposed at the end of Section II.
+In a later preface to The Communist Manifesto (1848), Marx would write that "no special stress is laid on the revolutionary measures proposed at the end of Section II.
 That passage would, in many respects, be very differently worded today."
 It is the earlier passage that sought to show the process of worker seizure of state power.

 Following the publication of "The Civil War in France", "One thing especially was proved by the Commune, viz., that 'the working class cannot simply lay hold of ready-made state machinery, and wield it for its own purposes.'"
-His writing of this passage also brings up a rift between Leninists and Social-Democrats, who both interpret his writing differently.
+His writing of this passage also brings up a rift between Leninists and Social Democrats, who both interpret his writing differently.
 Libertarian Marxist currents would later draw from this work by emphasizing the ability of the working class to forge its own destiny without the need for a revolutionary party or state to mediate or aid its liberation.
-Vladimir Lenin writes that, "Marx's idea is that the working class must break up, smash the 'readymade state machinery', and not confine itself merely to laying hold of it."